A review of the BCAK 20th Anniversary Event

 Before I wrap up, I want to highlight a few things that stood out that might help you grow as an individual or professional.

 - Craig remembered me even though I graduated in 1997.
-He said what was different with me is I stood out from the crowd.
-With what you do, do you stand out from the crowd or do you just blend in.
+He said what was different with me as I stood out from the crowd.
+Do you stand out from the public or blend in.

-- Lastly, Roger talked about what was his key to success as a strength coach.
+- Lastly, Roger talked about his key to success as a strength coach.
 He said, “passion.”
-Passion fuels what he does, pushes growth, encourages learning, attracts people and leads to people supporting you.
+Passion fuels what he does, pushes growth, encourages learning, attracts people, and leads to people supporting you.

-The three things above I think are important things to remember.
+The three things above, I think, are essential things to remember.

 Until next time.